 Other residential income is limited to income from laundry, vending, and income associated with the provision of resident services.

+In general Other Income should only include items that are recurring, defensible, and voluntary to the tenant.
+Late fees, pet or security deposits are not allowed.

-Applications reflecting other residential income must describe all assumptions regarding the calculation of this income.
+Applications reflecting other residential income must describe all assumptions regarding the calculation of this income, including the source, or the nature of the service in case of resident service income.

 d) Commercial Income

-Applications reflecting commercial income must include all existing leases or letters of intent to occupy commercial space.
+Commercial income should not be included in financial feasibility calculations.

 4) Expenses